VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Experiment

 \subsection{Attention Visualization}

-To examine the model’s behavior during final transcription, we visualize the attention weights of VAPO-7B on a SlideSpeech case, as shown in Fig~\ref{fig:attention}.
-We observed that when the model generates speech transcription in \texttt{<answer>}, it refers to the entity information in \texttt{<think>}.
-For instance, for the key entity "\texttt{Concentriq}", after generating the token "\texttt{Concent}" \texttt{<answer>}, the model pays significant attention to the "\texttt{ri}" token in \texttt{<think>} and subsequently generates it.
-It then refers to the "\texttt{q}" token in the \texttt{<think>} block, enabling accurate and complete transcription of "\texttt{Concentriq}".
-A similar process occurs for the entity "\texttt{proscia}".
-This demonstrates that the model indeed references the slide information during transcription.
-Further cases can be found in Appendix~\ref{sec:app-more-attention-visualization}.
+To empirically validate the effectiveness of the visual anchoring mechanism, we visualize the attention weights of VAPO-7B on a sample from SlideSpeech, as shown in Fig.~\ref{fig:attention}.
+The visualization reveals a distinct semantic reference pattern: during the generation of the \textit{<answer>} block, the model heavily attends to the corresponding extracted text within the \textit{<think>} block.

+Specifically, take the proper noun ``\textit{Concentriq}'' as an example.
+After generating the token ``\textit{Concent}'' in \textit{<answer>}, the model pays significant attention to the ``\textit{ri}'' token in \textit{<think>} and subsequently generates it.
+It then refers to the ``\textit{q}'' token in the \textit{<think>} block, enabling accurate and complete transcription of ``\textit{Concentriq}''.
+A similar process occurs for the entity ``\textit{proscia}''.
+This qualitative evidence confirms that VAPO successfully enforces the ``\textit{Look-then-Listen}'' paradigm, where the model explicitly references the visual context prior.
+We provide more cases of attention visualization in Appendix~\ref{sec:app-more-attention-visualization}.